pmlmodelling/ncplot/README.md

-# ncplot - Easy interactive viewin of NetCDF files in Python
+# ncplot - Easy interactive viewing of NetCDF files in Python